zovafit/ecto-ordered/README.md

 Ecto extension to support ordered list items.
 Similar to [acts_as_list](https://github.com/swanandp/acts_as_list), but for [Ecto](https://github.com/elixir-lang/ecto)

 It uses a rank column in the database to store the rank.
 This will contain non-consecutive integers so new records can be placed in between two old records and no updates to the old records are needed.
 The position field is therefore virtual.
+See:  [ranked-model](https://github.com/mixonic/ranked-model)

 Add the latest stable release to your mix.exs file: